liambll/MRI-cardiac-segmentation/README.md

 <img src="assets/pixel_intensity.png" alt="" width="80%"><br/>

 Each boxplot shows minimum, first quartile, median, third quartile, and max values of pixel intensity in an image.
 A good threshold should separate majority of blood pool pixel intensity from majority of heart muscle pixel intensity.
 <br/>From the boxplot, we see that pixel intensity's interquartile range of blood pool in one image can overlap with that of heart muscle in other images.
-That means, we would not be able to find a specific threshold that would work well across different images.
+That means, we would not be able to find a gloabl threshold that would work well across different images.
 Therefore, we cannot use simple thresholding scheme in this case.

 * I try to generate boxplot for normalized pixel intensity (i.e. pixel intensity normalized to 0-255 range for each image):<br/>
 <img src="assets/pixel_intensity_normalized.png" alt="" width="80%"><br/>